 Here's a photo of Swerve brown sugar substitute made from natural erythritol.
 It looks just like the real deal!

-Since I didn’t want to consume the entire pan of low-carb and gluten free blondies by myself, happily my husband, son and his friends helped me out and finished off the pan.
-Fortunately, I received a rave reviews from all the boys.
+Since I didn’t want to consume the entire pan of low-carb and gluten free blondies by myself, happily my husband, son, and his friends helped me out and finished off the pan.
+Fortunately, I received rave reviews from all the boys.

-Other than the two speciality ingredients (that are staples for keto baking), the other ingredients are basics many people already have at home.
+Other than the two specialty ingredients (that are staples for keto baking), the other ingredients are basics many people already have at home.

 Depending on where you live, you might or might not be able to find ingredients like almond flour or brown sugar erythritol.
 And even if you can purchase these locally, you can often buy them online for a lower price.